What will I learn?

 - A Modern Foreign Language

-In Year 3 you will carry out an individual project and study six core modules which are currently:
+In Year 3 the programme you will conduct an individual project and study core modules which are currently:

 Engineering is an actively developing subject and so modules listed represent those available to current students.
 As the subject of Engineering and our school continuously evolve, the range of modules available and the content of individual modules may change in future years.
 Applicants will be informed as soon as the changes are approved.
 Current students will be consulted prior to the changes were approved.